iiasa/message_ix/doc/notation.rst

    = \\&
    \text{COMMODITY_BALANCE}_{c h l n y}

+- The equality (=) or inequality (< or >) relation is on a line by itself.
+  This allows to distinguish the **left- and right-hand sides** of the expression.
-- The first line gives:
+- The first line begins with the "for all …" symbol (:math:`\forall`) and gives:

   - The **dimensionality** of the equation or inequality, via a list of **indices** (in alphabetical order).
-    In some cases, this is equivalent to the dimensionality of a single term on either side; for instance, in the example above, of COMMODITY_BALANCE.
+    In some cases, this is equivalent to the dimensionality of a single term on either side.
+    In the example above, this is COMMODITY_BALANCE.
     Where both sides are more complicated, the first line informs about the dimensionality.
   - Any **conditions or restrictions** on the set members to which the indices apply.
     Implicitly, indices without condition may take any value from their corresponding set.